 The Church Building

 The Church Building rises from an almost circular sloping churchyard which in spring delights with a succession of snowdrops, violets and daffodils and has more than ninety six species of wild plant.
-The Church is built of grey Alberbury stone with insets of pink Grinshill and pale Cardeston.
+The path has been regraded to provide flat access into church affording disabled access.
+The Church is built of grey Alberbury stone with insets of pink Grinshill and pale Cardeston stone.

 The Nave and Chancel are separated by a chancel arch supported on decorated marble pilasters with a stone screen leading from the Pulpit rising from three steps.
 At the North side of the Chancel is the Vestry and on the South side the organ chamber.